johnmavro/Machine-Learning-Optimization/README.md

 ## Structure
 * `Frank_Wolfe` - Folder containing the implementation of the Deep Frank-Wolfe Algorithm
   * `figures` - Contains the figures which are shown in the report for Frank-Wolfe
-  * `results` - Contains the Python dictionaries with the results for the experiments regarding the Frank Wolfe Algorithm
+  * `results` - Training results for DFW algorithm.
-  * `utils` - Contains utilities to load data-sets, normalize batches and other tasks
+  * `utils` - Contains utilities for training with DFW algorithm.
-  * `architectures.py` - Contains the implementation of the architectures used for the empirical experiments
+  * `architectures.py` - Contains the implementation of the architectures used for the empirical experiments.
-  * `DFW.py` - Implementation of the DFW optimizer in Pytorch
+  * `DFW.py` - Implementation of the DFW optimizer in Pytorch.
-  * `MultiClassHingeLoss.py` - Contains the implementation of the multi-class Hinge Loss as described in the original DFW paper
+  * `MultiClassHingeLoss.py` - Contains the implementation of the multi-class Hinge Loss as described in the original DFW paper.
-* `Block_Coordinate_Descent` - Folder containing the implementations for the Block Coordinate Descent Algorithm
+* `Block_Coordinate_Descent` - Folder containing the implementations for the Block Coordinate Descent Algorithm.
-  * `results` - Contains the results of the Block Coordinate Descent Algorithm experiments, the figures and the dictionaries
+  * `results` - Training results for BCD Algorithm.
-  * `CD_utilities.py` - Contains the functions which are necessary to run the updates for BCD
+  * `CD_utilities.py` - Contains utilities for training with BCD algorithm.
-  * `Convolution_BCD.ipynb` - This notebook contains a comparison between a CNN and an MLP trained with the BCD algorithm as suggested in the original paper.
+  * `Convolution_BCD.ipynb` - Notebook for the comparison between a CNN and an MLP trained with the BCD algorithm.
-  * `layers.py` - This file contains the implementation of the activations and the update functions, for the three basic layers Fully Connected, Convolution, Average pooling
+  * `layers.py` - Contains the implementation of the activations and the update functions, for the three basic layers (Fully Connected, Convolution, Average pooling)
   * `Torch_architectures.py` - This file contains a 4 layer MLP for pytorch, so that we can do comparisons between BCD and traditional optimizers.
   * `Train_functions.py` - This file contains two training functions, one for our architecture and one for pytorch.
   * `utilities.py` - This file contains some basic utility functions.